S0la1re/Product-Ranking-AB-Testing/README.md

 ## Step 2 - Hypothesis testing
-1. **Alpha**: 0.05

-2. **Statistical Power**: 0.8

-3. **MDE**: 0.3%
-    - 0.3% MDE: This is a good balance, it’s sensitive enough to detect meaningful changes in revenue, while also being realistic in terms of sample size and experiment duration.

 **Conversion Rate Hypotheses**:
 - Null Hypothesis (H0): The сonversion rate between the old and new ranking algorithms is the same.
 - Alternative Hypothesis (Ha): The conversion rate between the old and new ranking algorithms is different.